 Whitespace Removal

 In-between the tags that GoHT creates it will leave in the whitespace that you have used.
 This is going to be fine in most cases.
-However, there are times when you will want to remove the whitespace.
-This is done by using either of the greater-than > or lesser-than < characters.
+However, there are times when you will want to control that whitespace.

 Removing Whitespace Around Tags